Mother (Once Upon a Time): In Storybrooke

 Shortly afterwards, Maleficent, Mary Margaret, and David later encounter Lily in her dragon form, but as Maleficent approaches her, Mary Margaret runs after Maleficent, convinced that she may not be safe around Lily.
-David shouts to Mary Margaret that Lily is out of control as she knocks Mary Margaret out, with Lily using her dragon flame to prevent David and Maleficent from reaching the unconscious Mary Margaret, before flying off.
-Emma shows up and immediately comes to her mother's aid, and uses her powers to heal her.
+David shouts to Mary Margaret that Lily is out of control as she knocks Mary Margaret out, almost killing her, with Lily using her dragon flame to prevent David and Maleficent from reaching the unconscious Mary Margaret, before flying off.
+Emma shows up and immediately comes to her mother's aid, uses her powers to heal her.
 Lily regresses to her human form, and Maleficent confronts Lily, giving Lily her baby rattle, which she never got the chance to give her.
 Lily claims that she destroys everything she touches ever since Snow White and Prince Charming put Emma's darkness in her, and that no one would want to be with her.
 Maleficent replies by saying that she wouldn't mind "a little darkness."
-As Maleficent convinces Lily to stay for a week to teach her some tricks, Emma finally forgives Mary Margaret and David for what they did.
+As Maleficent convinces Lily to stay for a week to teach her some tricks, Emma finally forgives Mary Margaret and David for what they did, but more importantly apologizes for hurting them.

 After completing the task of extracting Lily's blood, Regina and Isaac visit Zelena's cell at the Storybrooke Hospital and states that she plans to write an ending for Zelena, and vows to have her written out of the story.
 Her half-sister replies by saying that she has gotten to know about Cora through Regina, claiming that she was exactly like Cora.
 As the Magic Ink is drying, Regina tells Zelena that Cora wasn't a better mother, and that she had wronged them both, as Robin Hood comes in.
 As Regina decides to spare Zelena for now, albeit locked up, this results in Regina's decision that she no longer needs the Author to find her happy ending.
 This gives Isaac the opportunity to write his way out of the hospital, and leaves a message that indicates a plan to write a new story that could change destiny.
 Isaac rendezvous with Mr. Gold at his shop, where upon meeting up with him, Isaac is instructed to start writing a new story in which villains win, in a new book, aptly titled Heroes and Villains, but Isaac already has a new chapter for in store for everyone involved, beginning with the phrase, "Once Upon A Time..."